 Imam Mohamed Magid is the Executive Imam of All Dulles Area Muslim Society (ADAMS) Center in Sterling, Virginia.
 He is the Chairman of International Interfaith Peace Corps (IIPC) and the former President of the Islamic Society of North America (ISNA).
 He is also the Chairman of Muflehun, a think tank which focuses on confronting violent extremist thought through research-driven preventative programs within a religious paradigm.
 Imam Magid has a long history of commitment to public service through organizations, such as The Peaceful Families Project.

-Imam Magid has co-authored three books “Before You Tie the Knot: A Guide for Couples” “Reflections on the Qur’an” “Change from within”.
-He has helped training and workshops for Imams and religious leaders, domestically and internationally, on the issue of violence against women.
-Imam Magid is leading an initiative to protect religious minorities in Muslim majority countries, through a series of conferences.
-He has written for the Washington Post and Huffington Post, and been profiled in Time Magazine and Wall Street Journal.
+Imam Magid has co-authored three books: Before You Tie the Knot: A Guide for Couples, Reflections on the Qur’an, and Change from Within.
+He has helped in organizing training and workshops for Imams and religious leaders, domestically and internationally, on the issue of violence against women.
+Imam Magid is also leading an initiative to protect religious minorities in Muslim majority countries through seminars and Imam training workshops.
+He has written for the Washington Post and Huffington Post, and has been profiled in Time Magazine and Wall Street Journal.
 He is the recipient for the Washingtonian of the Year 2009 and the Human Rights Award 2005 from Fairfax County.